National arbitration laws

 Are there any default legal requirements as to the selection of a tribunal - for example, concerning the number of arbitrators or their characteristics?

-Under Section 15(3), a dispute will be resolved by a sole arbitrator in the absence of an agreement between the parties as to the number of arbitrators.
+Under Section 15(3), a dispute will be resolved by a sole arbitrator in the absence of an agreement between the parties as to the number of arbitrators (eg, expressly in their arbitration agreement or through institutional rules).
 There are no default requirements regarding the characteristics of arbitrators.

 Challenging the appointment of an arbitrator